 Physicians are largely unfamiliar with effective antidepressant tapering, weaning, and titration methods.
 They are simply not educated on how to go about it, nor are they mental health specialists..
 The American PsychologicalAssociation has reported on a troubling trend of inappropriate prescribing, leaving many patients who want to stop, without the help they really need to do so safely.
 Never be afraid to ask for a second opinion when it comes to your health.1,3

 Do Your Symptoms

 Alternative to Meds has been primarily invested in correct medication tapering.
 The center has helped clients with weaning off antidepressants and other prescription medication titration for more than 15 years.
 Using holistic methods in the field of Environmental and Orthomolecular Medicine, we have published evidence demonstrating our client’s successes.
-We find that over 77% of people weaning off antidepressant medication and replacing them with strategies such as nutritional and holistic lifestyle changes, do better in life, with fewer symptoms, better health, etc., than when they were still medicated.
+We find that over 77% of people weaning off antidepressant medication and replacing them with strategies such as nutritional and lifestyle changes, do better in life, with fewer symptoms, better health, etc., than when they were still medicated.

 15 Years Experience by Professionals Who Understand Your Journey.